Introduction to Maglev

 Designing an Alternative

 Designing and implementing a software network load balancer is a highly sophisticated and challenging task.
-Each individual machine needs to provide high throughput, and the entire system must provide connection persistence in order to guarantee quality of service.
+Each individual machine needs to provide high throughput, and the entire system must provide connection persistence in order to guarantee the quality of service.
 Clusters are highly dynamic and failures are fairly frequent.

 Load Balancing at the Frontend: Balancing User Traffic Between Datacenters